albugowy15/bughowi.com/src/content/about/about.md

 - **Start - End** : October 2022 - February 20223
 - **Duration** : 4 months
 - **Tasks** :
-  - Crafted a new company landing page using Typescript, Next.js, and Tailwind.
+  - Developed a new company landing page with Typescript, Next.js, and Tailwind CSS, enhancing the user experience and visual appeal.
-  - Migrated the existing tech stack to the MERN (MongoDB, Express, React, Node) stack.
+  - Migrated the existing technology stack to the MERN stack (MongoDB, Express, React, Node.js), improving scalability and performance across the platform.

+### Fullstack Developer at Harisenin.com

+- **Type** : Internship
+- **Start - End** : September 2022 - November 2022
+- **Duration** : 3 months
+- **Tasks** :
+  - Actively maintained and improved the internal company dashboard, addressing bugs and enhancing functionality on a daily basis.
+  - Implemented new features to enhance the usability and effectiveness of the internal company dashboard, contributing to increased efficiency and productivity.
+  - Seamlessly transitioned into a new project, taking the lead in developing a cutting-edge company dashboard from scratch.
+  - Demonstrated versatility and adaptability by effectively balancing responsibilities across multiple projects, showcasing a proactive approach to problem-solving and project management.

 ## Contact Me